starlake-ai/starlake/docs/docs/050-reference/cli/extract-data.md

 Examples
 ========

-Objective: Extract data and customize timestamp to have higher precision.
+Objective: Extract data

-  starlake.sh extract-data --config my-config --output-dir $PWD/output --timestampPattern "yyyy-MM-dd HH:mm:ss.SSSSSS"
+  starlake.sh extract-data --config my-config --output-dir $PWD/output

 Objective: Plan to fetch all data but with different scheduling (once a day for all and twice a day for some) with failure recovery like behavior. starlake.sh extract-data --config my-config --output-dir $PWD/output --includeSchemas aSchema